Comparing FSD Pharma (HUGE) & The Competition

-FSD Pharma (NASDAQ: HUGE) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its competitors?
-We will compare FSD Pharma to similar companies based on the strength of its earnings, analyst recommendations, institutional ownership, profitability, dividends, risk and valuation.
+FSD Pharma (NASDAQ: HUGE) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its rivals?
+We will compare FSD Pharma to similar companies based on the strength of its institutional ownership, dividends, risk, profitability, analyst recommendations, earnings and valuation.

+This table compares FSD Pharma and its rivals’ net margins, return on equity and return on assets.

-This table compares FSD Pharma and its competitors revenue, earnings per share and valuation.
+This table compares FSD Pharma and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue